wp-plugins/constant-contact-api/readme.txt

 == About ==
-The plugin is provided by (http://justphp.co.uk/ "James Benson").
+The plugin is provided by [James Benson](http://justphp.co.uk/).

-I also provide a (http://integrationservic.es/constant-contact/drupal-module.php "drupal module") and (http://integrationservic.es/constant-contact/php-developers-code.php "php developers code") for Constant Contact.
+I also provide a [drupal module](http://integrationservic.es/constant-contact/drupal-module.php) and [php developers code](http://integrationservic.es/constant-contact/php-developers-code.php) for Constant Contact.